frankkilcommins/SwaggerHub-Portal-Management/products/Okta Integrations/tsd-employee-ods-sys-api.md

 <td style="text-align: center;">IN</td>
 <td><p>employee.birthDate</p>
 <p>The date format can come in as in format DD-MON-YYYY or YYYY-MM-DD.
-If the date formt comes in as YYYY-MM-DD, convert it to DD-MON-YYYY format when assigning for the update</p></td>
+If the date format comes in as YYYY-MM-DD, convert it to DD-MON-YYYY format when assigning for the update</p></td>
 <td style="text-align: left;">30-Jul-1980</td>
 </tr>